mriffler/UserManual/docs/source/pages/ProductGuide.rst

    QGIS example: single raster files as grey scale images

 If you want to create a raster stack from which you can create an RGB view, you first have to stack the single files.
-For this again you have two options.
-Either you merge the data into a single raster stack or you create a virtual raster called VRT.
+For this again two options exist.
+Either you merge the data into a single raster stack or you create a GDAL Virtual Raster called VRT.

-For the first option you must go to :ref:`"Raster" -> "Miscellaneous" -> "Merge..." <qgisRGBOne>`.
+For the first option, you need to select :ref:`"Raster" -> "Miscellaneous" -> "Merge..." <qgisRGBOne>`.
 Click :ref:`Add files(s) <qgisRGBTwo>` and select the files you like to stack.
 Then click :ref:`OK <qgisRGBThree>`.
 Make sure you check the
 :ref:`"Place each input file into a seperate band" <qgisRGBFive>` check-box.
-Click the [...] button and select :ref:`Save to "File..." <qgisRGBFour>` Depending on your preferences you can choose between different output formats like GeoTiff.
-If you choose GeoTiff, it might be a good idea to build image pyramids for faster display later on.
+Click the [...] button and select :ref:`Save to "File..." <qgisRGBFour>`.
+Depending on your preferences you can choose between different output formats like GeoTiff.
+If you choose GeoTiff, you might wish to build image pyramids for faster display later on.

 .. _qgisRGBOne: